texastribune/donations-app/README.md

 aws_secret_access_key=YOUR_SECRET_ACCESS_KEY
 ```

-2. Build for production: `npm run build`
+2. Build for production: `yarn run build`
-3. Push to S3: `npm run deploy`
+3. Push to S3: `yarn run deploy`

-You can combine the build and deploy into one step with `npm run build:deploy`.
+You can combine the build and deploy into one step with `yarn run build:deploy`.

 ## Browser support